The Format Factor. Television Shows, Brands and Properties in the Global Television Scenario.

-Bologna, Dipartimento delle Arti, Salone Marescotti, May 25th and 26th 2016
+Bologna, Dipartimento delle Arti, May 23rd-24th, 2017.

 The official languages of the conference are English and Italian.
-Abstracts (250-500 words for 20-minute talks) should be sent to mediamutations.org [at] gmail.com by January 5th 2016.
-Please attach a brief biography (maximum 150 words) and an optional selected bibliography (up to ten titles) relevant to the conference theme.
+Abstracts (250-500 words for 20-minute talks) should be sent to mediamutations.org [at] gmail.com by February 15th, 2017.
+Please attach a brief biography (maximum 150 words) and an optional selected bibliography (up to five titles) relevant to the conference theme.
 Notification of acceptance will be sent by March 15th.
 A registration fee will be requested after notification of paper acceptance (€40 for speakers and professional attendants; free conference admission for students).

 This Conference is financially supported by Centro Dipartimentale La Soffitta and Dipartimento delle Arti, Università di Bologna.